United States Capitol Police: Training

 Officers are also subject to a one-year probationary period.
-Initial salary at the start of training is $73,852.00, with an increase to $77,543.00 after graduation.
+Starting salary is $83,362.00.
 After 30 months of satisfactory performance, officers are eligible for promotion to private first class (PFC).

-USCP Officers and Special Agents are covered under the Federal Law Enforcement Officer (LEO) enhanced retirement provisions under the Civil Service Retirement (CSRS), which covers federal employees hired before 1984, or the Federal Employees' Retirement System (FERS), which covers employees hired in 1984 or later.
+USCP officers and special agents are covered under the Federal Law Enforcement Officer (LEO) enhanced retirement provisions under the Civil Service Retirement (CSRS), which covers federal employees hired before 1984, or the Federal Employees' Retirement System (FERS), which covers employees hired in 1984 or later.
 Similar to other Federal LEOs covered under those enhanced retirement provisions (e.g., DEA, FBI, U.S. Marshals, U.S. Secret Service, ICE, Border Patrol), USCP officers and special agents are subject to mandatory retirement at age 57, or as soon as 20 years of service have been completed after age 57.

 Specialized bureaus and units

 The U.S. Capitol Police is organized into bureaus and offices that report to each of the executive team members.

 USCP contains several specialty units and assignments offering expert training.
 These specialty units are within the Uniformed Services Bureau, the Protective Services Bureau, the Operational Services Bureau, and the Mission Assurance Bureau: